Find more information on the itinerary, cost,

 Visit this exemplar for the conservation of natural resources and economic sustainability.
 Tourism and high-tech exports have supplanted Costa Rica’s traditional agricultural export economy which includes coffee and bananas.
 Now, Costa Rica’s 12 distinct ecological zones draw eco-tourists who discover rain forests, rugged mountains, active volcanoes, and beaches along two oceans—all within a country the size of West Virginia.

 Earn 3 upper-division credits from the University of Utah.

 Both courses can be applied towards the Environmental and Sustainability Studies major.

-Satisfies Group B: Electives Biology and Natural Science of ENVST Major
+Satisfies Group B: Biology and Natural Science elective

 Honors credit is available for those enrolled in the Honors College.
 The Honors College also offers a $1,000 scholarship to students participating in the Honors Study Abroad Program.
 Contact the Honors College for more information: 801-581-7383.